bence-toth/cra-template/README.md

 ## What’s included?

-- everything you have in the default template, with a somewhat nicer folder structure
+- Everything you have in the default template, with a somewhat nicer folder structure

 - HTTPS enabled in development mode by default

-- handy React utilities like [PropTypes](https://reactjs.org/docs/typechecking-with-proptypes.html) and [ClassNames](https://github.com/JedWatson/classnames#readme)
+- Handy React utilities like [PropTypes](https://reactjs.org/docs/typechecking-with-proptypes.html) and [ClassNames](https://github.com/JedWatson/classnames#readme)

 - [Cypress](https://www.cypress.io/) for integration and functional tests